nodejs/node-gyp/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for reporting an issue!

-Remember, this issue tracker is for reporting issues ONLY with node-gyp.
+Remember, this issue tracker is for reporting issues ONLY with node-nnabt.

 If you have an issue installing a specific module, please file an issue on that module's issue tracker (`npm issues modulename`).
-Open issue here only if you are sure this is an issue with node-gyp, not with the module you are trying to build.
+Open issue here only if you are sure this is an issue with node-nnabt, not with the module you are trying to build.

 Fill out the form below.
 We probably won't investigate an issue that does not